- Call landlord

 Topics and Pages Numbers

-The first step rapid logging is to add a topic on top outer corner of the page.
+The first step to Rapid Logging is to add a topic on the top outer corner of the page.
 A topic is simply a short descriptive title.
 Give it a little thought, as that can help you clarify your entry.
 Once that’s done, be sure to number the page.
 As you start filling your Bullet Journal, get into the habit of titling and numbering your pages before you add content.

 Rapid Logging relies on the use of short-form notation paired with Bullets.
 Every bulleted item should be entered as short objective sentences.
 The Bullets will help organize your entries into three categories: Tasks, Events, and Notes.

 Tasks are represented by a simple dot “•” and include any kind of actionable items like “Pick up dry cleaning”.
 The task bullet does a lot of heavy lifting in the Bullet Journal so it has three additional states:

 Events are represented by an “O” Bullet.
 Events are date-related entries that can either be scheduled (e.g. “Charlie’s birthday”) or logged after they occur (e.g. “signed the lease”).